 - An earlier episode has Bill Church Sr. (head of the Intergang) marry a young nurse after some heart surgery.
 She proceeds to put him and his son in jail and takes over the criminal empire.

-- Jack from Lost met his ex Sarah when he performed Opsurgery on her to restore her shattered spine.
-He promised she'd dance at her wedding.
-She did.
+- Jack from Lost met his ex-wife Sarah when he performed surgery on her to restore her shattered spine.
+He promised she'd dance at her wedding, which they eventually did.
+Further flashbacks reveal that they eventually realised they didn't actually love each other and ultimately divorced.

 - The Man in the High Castle: Subverted.
 In season 3, Helen Smith starts visiting a psychotherapist to process her grief over the death of her son Thomas.
-She starts to develop feelings for the doctor after being distant with her husband John and even tries to kiss the man, but he puts a stop to it by instantly informing her husband and resigning.
-This is partly because he's well aware of the phenomenon of transference, and partly because John Smith is a very high-ranking Nazi official who had already threatened his life before.
+She starts to develop feelings for the doctor after being distant from her husband John and even tries to kiss the man, but he puts a stop to it by instantly informing her husband and resigning.
+This is partly because he's well aware of the phenomenon of transference, and partly because John Smith is a very high-ranking Nazi official who had already threatened his life before, and whose bad side he really doesn't want to be on.

 - Oz.
 Ryan O'Reily falls in love with Dr. Gloria Nathan after she saves him from cancer.
 When she doesn't return his affections, he orders his Psychopathic Manchild brother to kill her husband.
 Dr. Nathan eventually does fall in love with him, mainly because O'Reily is a Manipulative Bastard and Nathan is emotionally vulnerable after being raped.